Flow and thermal modelling of the argon volume in the DarkSide-20k TPC: Introduction

 It is a complex challenge to characterise the internal TPC flow with respect to the aforementioned aspects at the scale of DS"~20k.
-To this end, we have performed fluid flow and thermal simulations using the computational fluid dynamics~(CFD) software ANSYS\textsuperscript{\textregistered}~Fluent~\cite{ANSYS}.
+To this end, we have performed 3D~fluid flow and thermal simulations using the computational fluid dynamics~(CFD) software ANSYS\textsuperscript{\textregistered}~Fluent~2020~R2~\cite{ANSYS}.
+Throughout this work, CFD results are presented as 2D~slices of the 3D~simulations.
 This work is structured as follows: in section~\ref{Sec:Motivation}, we discuss the goals of this study and its relevance to DS"~20k.
 We detail the methodology and results of the single-phase modelling in section~\ref{sec:single_phase}.
 The dual-phase simulation and thermal aspects of the gas pocket formation are found in section~\ref{sec:dual_phase_gas_pocket}.
 The simulation framework, software settings and the technical details of the individual cases are presented at the beginning of each section.
 We end with a summary of our findings in section~\ref{Sec:Conclusions}.